henspace/henspace/games/clickandcrawl/dungeon-welcome.e6dcb2ff.md

 the even older dwarven mines of the Black Dragon Mountains.
 These vast mines were dug deep beneath the mountains and were once the source of much of the town's wealth.
-Legends say that throughout the dungeons are scattered a number of enchanted gold portals, originally used by the dwarves to the transport their minings up to surface.
+Legends say that throughout the dungeons are scattered a number of enchanted gold portals, originally used by the dwarves to transport their minings up to surface.

 You have agreed to enter the dungeon and send back, via these portals, as much